 Stress, anxiety, and learning to cope

-Originally Published: November 1, 1994 - Last Updated / Reviewed On: December 7, 2010
+Originally Published: November 1, 1994 - Last Updated / Reviewed On: December 20, 2013

 I am a graduate student, doing very well in my coursework and research.
-However, I feel extreme anxiety in doing anything, e.g., starting a problem set, writing a program, etc. I wonder what are the common causes of anxiety and what I may be suffering from.
+However, I feel extreme anxiety in doing anything, e.g., starting a problem set, writing a program, etc. I wonder, what are the common causes of anxiety and what I may be suffering from.
 I would like to be calm and relaxed and not anxious and stressed.
 I know about meditations, etc., but what I would really like is some psychological insight.

 Dear Anxiously Awaiting,

 Feeling anxious is a common experience among students.
-It can sometimes take the form of test anxiety or the fear of not being able to meet expectations or perform up to one's abilities.
-Some commons sources of anxiety include schoolwork, relationships, worries about the future, the environment, etc. Simply put, anxiety is one form of the body's response to stress.
+It may take the form of test anxiety or the fear of not being able to meet expectations or perform up to one's abilities.
+Some common sources of anxiety include schoolwork, relationships, worries about the future, the environment, etc. Simply put, anxiety is one form of the body's response to stress.